Courtyard Charleston Waterfront review cover image, showing the beautiful waterfront pool deck and palm trees

 After a night out in Downtown Charleston, we spent more time outdoors at the hotel.
 There are some benches and fire pits, and it was really nice sitting out for a few minutes before going in for the night.
 You really have everything you need here!

-Option 1 – There’s a hotel shuttle that runs regularly each day.
+Option 1 – There’s a complimentary shuttle that runs regularly each day.
 Keep in mind you do have to be patient if you’re going to use it, as sometimes it’s not on time and there could be a line / it does get full.
 I would probably plan to Uber instead if you catch the wrong timing or the line looks long.

 Option 2 – Walk or bike!
 Whether you walk along the water around the edges of Charleston or through the town it’ll be a scenic path.
-If you want to walk all the way to the Charleston Waterfront park, although it’s about 2 1/2 miles if you take the quickest route straight through the city, so you will want to wear comfy shoes.
+Walk through the city and you can pass nearby attractions like College of Charleston and Marion Square.

+If you want to walk all the way to the Historic District of Charleston & the waterfront park, it’s about 2 1/2 miles if you take the quickest route straight through the city and you will want to wear comfy shoes.
 You can also turn your walk into somewhat of a walking tour.
 If you’re okay with walking for a little over an hour, walk along the water for stunning views.

 We did this one nice afternoon and then took an Uber back and would do this again!
 Make your way along the water toward the Battery and White Point Garden, making your way up to Rainbow Row and then Waterfront Park.

 Option 3 – Semi unique to Charleston are the pedicab taxis, perfect for the warm climate and seeing more of the city.
-You can usually just flag one down easily in the center of the Downtown Charleston area, but if you’d like to take one FROM the Courtyard Charleston Waterfront TO downtown, you can ask for help at the front desk.
+You can usually just flag one down easily in the center of the historic downtown Charleston area, but if you’d like to take one FROM the Courtyard Charleston Waterfront TO downtown, you can ask for help at the front desk.

 If you’re convinced you can book your stay at the Charleston Courtyard Waterfront here!